Updated on 23 July 2026

 Crush

-Someone you have a love or sexual crush on
+A person for whom you have a love or sexual crush.

 Cyberbullying